yarnpkg/berry/packages/gatsby/content/advanced/lexicon.md

 ### Yarn

 Yarn is a command line tool used to manage programming environments.
-Written in Javascript, it is mostly used along with others Javascript projects, but has capabilities that make it suitable to be used in various situations.
+Written in Javascript, it is mostly used along with other Javascript projects but has capabilities that make it suitable to be used in various situations.

 ### Zero-Install